ggciag/mandyoc/docs/files/theory.rst

 Numerical approach
 ------------------

-The equations of conservation of mass, momentum and energy are solved using the finite element method :cite:`zhong2007`.
-MANDYOC uses hexahedral elements for three dimensional grids and quadrilateral elements for two dimensional grids :cite:`hughes2012`.
+The equations of conservation of mass, momentum and energy are solved using the finite element method :cite:`zhong2007`. *Mandyoc* uses hexahedral elements for three dimensional grids and quadrilateral elements for two dimensional grids :cite:`hughes2012`.
 The :ref:`massmomentumimplementation` subsection presents the numerical methods used to solve the mass and momentum equations and the :ref:`energyimplementation` subsection shows how an implicit formulation was used to solve the energy equation :cite:`braun2003`.

 To simulate any scenario, the user **must** provide the parameter file ``param.txt`` and, if necessary, the ASCII files with the initial temperature field, velocity field and/or the initial interfaces of the model.
 To see how these files can be created/modified, see the section :ref:`parameterfile` and :ref:`inputfiles`.
-The flowchart in :numref:`mandyocscheme` summarizes the steps MANDYOC takes to solve the conservation equations and perform a simulation.
+The flowchart in :numref:`mandyocscheme` summarizes the steps *Mandyoc* takes to solve the conservation equations and perform a simulation.

 .. _mandyocscheme: